Easy to make, healthy vegan cauliflower and potato curry with coconut milk. A dish that is full of comfort and flavor.

 - Just make sure you stir often while reheating and that everything is piping hot before serving.

-- Serve this vegan curry (or any kind of curry) over plain rice.
+- Serve the cauliflower potato curry (or any kind of curry) over plain rice.

 - To make the rice more interesting you can cook the rice in vegetable broth and add some spices to it.